kamil-cy/awake-guardian/README.md

 **AwakeGuardian** can be configured in the settings dialog.
 You can adjust reminder or nag timers, toggle volume incrementing when nagging and toggle running the program on system startup.
 Also you can adjust the time window in which the program can work.

+Using power management section you can determine the the after which a specified action can occur for energy saving.
+Depending on the capabilities of the operating system, the available options are:
+- `Poweroff` turns off the computer after a preset time of inactivity.
+- `Suspend` puts the computer into a low-power state with the ability to quickly resume operation.
+- `Hibernate` causes the computer to go into deep sleep (hibernation), which minimizes energy consumption, memory dump is usually saved on the hard disk, so resuming work is slower than in the suspend mode, however this mode is not always supported.
+- `Hybrid sleep` is a combination of suspend and hibernation where your programs and opened files reside in the computer memory as if in the suspend mode, and then the memory state is dumped to the hard drive as if in the hibernation mode, so you can quickly resume work and in the case of a power loss the system will resume as if in the hibernation mode.
+- `Suspend then hibernate` puts the computer into the suspend mode, and when the time limit or the remaining battery power is exceeded, the computer will hibernate, which unlike the hybrid sleep mode, will not cause the battery to be completely depleted as if in the sleep mode.

 ![settings_dialog_en](https://github.com/kamil-cy/awake-guardian/raw/main/docs/settings_dialog_en.png)